elugens/hello-javascript/docs/additional-questions/web-components/shadow-dom-slots-composition.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
+  <div><strong>Interview Response:</strong> The three methods handling HTML slot assignment are `slot.assignedNodes()`, `slot.assignedElements()`, and the `slotchange` event listener.
+    </div><br />
-  <div><strong>Interview Response:</strong> The HTML slot element has three main methods, including assignedSlot, assignedNodes, and assignedElements used to handle or assess element node assignment.
+  <div><strong>Technical Response:</strong> The HTML slot element has three main methods, including assignedSlot, assignedNodes, and assignedElements used to handle or assess element node assignment.
 The assignedSlot method returns the &#8249;slot&#8250; element that the node gets assigned.
 The assignedElements() method returns a sequence of the nodes assigned to this slot, and if the flatten option sets to true, the assigned nodes of any other slots are descendants of this slot.
 If no assigned nodes return, the slot's fallback content returns.
 The assignedSlot method returns an HTMLSlotElement representing the &#8249;slot&#8250; element the node is inserted in.
 These methods are useful when we need to show the slotted content and track it in JavaScript.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />